MichalMDev/Check-Point-VPN-and-VPN-Tunnels-LLD---Zabbix-template/README.md

 chmod +x cp_vpn_list.sh cp_vpn_list.json

 Then import the template to zabbix server.
-Fill te json file, and link template to the host.
+Fill the json file, and link template to the host.